 As such we’ve seen lots of mums with all kinds of conditions.
 From those who have only just given birth to those who still have post pregnancy pain 20 or 30 years after giving birth.
 There is one thing in common with all of them.
 Their pain can be treated and fixed easily with a combination of treatment, advice and dispelling some common myths.

 There is always a mechanical cause of the pain you feel.
 But very rarely is the pain where the problem is.
 The amount of pain you feel is entirely determined in the brain (check out NOI Group of more information on the psychology of pain).
 The more danger that your brain perceives you to be in the more pain you will feel.
 This is why we look to dispel common misconceptions here.
 Pain is not damage.
 Just because you feel pain you are not doing anymore damage to yourself.

 We feel more pain with increased levels of stress.
 Have you ever noticed how you feel your aches and pains more when you’ve had a bad day?
 If you’ve been rushing around for a couple of weeks without a break you feel your ailments more.
 Imagine how you feel if you keep going for 18 plus years without a break.
 This is how some of our ‘super mums’ for the first time finally taking time to themselves when their offspring have left the nest.

-If you do have an ache or pain you’d love to get rid then please give us a call on 01273 921831 and we’ll happily talk you through the best course of action.
-Of course ideally you don’t want to need to see us.
-The tips below should go some way to achieving that.
+If you do have an ache or pain you’d love to get rid then please give us a call on 0127392831 so we can get you on the road to being pain free.

 1. Relaxin Is A Good Thing